Leg Over Leg

+In 2014, NYU Press published an English translation by Humphrey T. Davies as part of the Library of Arabic Literature series.
+It was collected in four volumes in an Arabic-English bilingual edition and two volumes in a paperback English edition.

 History

 The book was first published in Arabic 1855 in France.
-The author did not publish it in his homeland, Lebanon, probably because of the book's comments on religion.
+The author did not publish it in his homeland, Lebanon, likely because of the book's comments on religion.